SPRUNG A LEAK!

-The thru-hull fitting that broke was a plastic fitting.
+The thru-hull fitting that broke was a plastic or nylon fitting.
 I have replaced this automatic bilge pump thru-hull fitting with a stainless steel fitting.
 We have three other thru-hull fittings on our transom that are also plastic.
-I will be replacing all three of these plastic fittings this winter with stainless steel fittings while the boat is on the hard.
+I will be replacing all three of these fittings this winter with stainless steel fittings while the boat is on the hard.

 Good Things/Planning ahead: